Quality and Integrity Management – 5 Ways of Insuring Transparency and Quality

 Continuous exchange with certification bodies regarding the application of ISCC.

-ISCC organizes regular meetings with representatives of the recognized CBs.
+ISCC organises regular meetings with representatives of the recognized CBs.
 The aim of those meetings is to exchange practical feedback and experiences from the application of ISCC, to discuss best practices, to identify potential risks to the system and to facilitate improvements of the system.

 CBs cooperating with ISCC must have an adequate quality management system in place, reflecting the relevant aspects of ISCC appropriately.

-5. ISCC Integrity Program
+5. ISCC Integrity Programme

-Objectives of the ISCC Integrity Program
+Objectives of the ISCC Integrity Programme

-- Monitoring audit activities of certification bodies (CBs) and companies compliance with ISCC requirements
+- Monitoring audit activities of certification bodies (CBs) and companies` compliance with ISCC requirements

 - Implementation of an objective, consistent and reliable audit and certification process